mortonne/psifr/paper/paper.md

-For example, one influential analysis, conditional response probability as a function of lag, has been used to measure the tendency of participants to successively recall items that were originally presented near to each other in time.
+For example, one influential analysis, conditional response probability as a function of lag, has been used to measure the tendency of participants to successively recall items that were originally presented near to each other in time [@Kahana:1996].
 This analysis requires taking into account the items that are still available for recall at each transition between recalled items.
-This analysis may need to be made conditional on other factors, such as the category of the items being recalled, thus complicating the analysis further.
+This analysis may need to be made conditional on other factors, such as the category of the items being recalled [@Polyn:2011], thus complicating the analysis further.

 ``Psifr`` was developed to consolidate a number of free recall analysis